Bomber Command: XX Bomber Command

 XX Bomber Command was part of the Twentieth Air Force and flew missions from China against mainland Japan in Operation Matterhorn.

 The forward airbases in China were supplied out of India by the flying supplies over the Hump from India.

-The key development for bombing Japan was the Boeing B-29, with an operational range of 1500 miles (2,400 km); almost 90% of the bombs dropped on Japan's Home Islands (147,000 tons) were delivered by B-29s.
-The first mission from China was on June 15, 1944, from Chengdu, over 1500 miles away.
+The key development for bombing Japan was the Boeing B-29, with an operational range of 1,500 miles (2,400 km); almost 90% of the bombs dropped on Japan's Home Islands (147,000 tons) were delivered by B-29s.
+The first mission from China was on June 15, 1944, from Chengdu, over 1,500 miles away.
 This first attack was not particularly damaging to Japan.
-Only forty-seven of the sixty-eight B–29s airborne hit the target area in Tokyo; four aborted with mechanical problems, four crashed, six jettisoned their bombs because of mechanical difficulties, and others bombed secondary targets or targets of opportunity.
-Only one B–29 was lost to enemy aircraft.
+Forty-seven of the sixty-eight B–29s airborne hit the target area in Tokyo.
+Four aborted with mechanical problems, four crashed, six jettisoned their bombs because of mechanical difficulties.
+Others bombed secondary targets or targets of opportunity.
+One B–29 was lost to enemy aircraft.

 Bombing from China was never a satisfactory arrangement because not only were the Chinese forward airbases difficult to supply via "The Hump" (as the Himalayas' foothills were called), but the B-29s operating from them could only reach Japan if they substituted some of the bomb load for extra fuel tanks in the bomb-bays.
 When Admiral Chester Nimitz's island-hopping campaign captured islands close enough to Japan to be within the range of B-29s, XXI Bomber Command commanded Twentieth Air Force units flying from the islands in a much more effective bombing campaign of the Japanese home islands.